natiginfo/algo-and-data/src/content/exercises.md

 ## The exam

 The exam will be held in Centria's Itslearning platform.

+### Open university exam

-To access the exam, you have to register to the Open University course from this page: [https://koulutus.centria.fi/koulutukset/software-development/](https://koulutus.centria.fi/koulutukset/software-development/).
+To access the exam, you have to register to the Open University course from this page: https://koulutus.centria.fi/koulutukset/software-development/.

 Those who want to get ECTS credits, must enroll in open university.
 The registrees will get the credentials in Centria’s Itslearning-environment.
 The final exam in Itslearning must be finished by deadline (set per course basis).